 Godiva brought in Binary Tree, a Microsoft Gold Certified Partner, to help with the migration from Lotus Notes to the Business Productivity Online Standard Suite.
 Binary Tree had helped more than 45,000 companies migrate more than 20 million users to new email platforms.
 “We had just migrated our users from Campbell Soup Notes to Godiva Notes and knew we needed a better approach,” Strause says.

-“Binary Tree had an offering called the Weekend Express, which promised to migrate all our users in one weekend and eliminate a coexistence period.
+“Binary Tree had an offering called the Weekend Express (Migration-as-a-Service), which promised to migrate all our users in one weekend and eliminate a coexistence period.
 We liked this approach and felt we could benefit from Binary Tree’s experience.”

 Binary Tree first replicated the Godiva Notes data in its own data center and then migrated it to Microsoft data centers.
 It then performed the translation from Notes to Exchange Server 2007.
 After trying this approach on a dozen or so test accounts, Binary Tree proceeded with a whole-company migration over one weekend in April 2010.
 Godiva licensed 1,300 seats of the Business Productivity Online Standard Suite, 300 of which were for deskless store workers.
 The company simply added the new licenses to its Microsoft Enterprise Agreement, a Microsoft Volume Licensing agreement for large organizations that provides simplified, cost-effective licensing for popular Microsoft desktop computer programs.